Privacy Notice

 When visiting our website, you will not be subject to any automated decision-making according to Art.
 22 GDPR.

 A. II.
-Data processing in relation to our embedded insurance products
+Data processing in relation to our insurance solutions

 1. Who is responsible for the processing your personal data?